 Although the items above are all required for graduation, they are for program assessment purposes only.
-They do not affect your course grades or your ability to graduate.
+They do not affect your course grades (unless your capstone instructor requires portfolio and survey completion as part of your course grade) or your ability to graduate.